ijhoskins/satmut_utils/README.md

 python satmut_utils call -h
 ```

+Run the sim workflow:

 Run the call workflow by specifying an Ensembl transcript ID:
 ```
-python satmut_utils call -f1 R1.fq.gz -f2 R2.fq.gz -a5 R1_5p_adapters TACACGACGCTCTTCCGATCT,CAAGTTTGTACAAAAAAGTTGGC -a3 AGATCGGAAGAGCACACGTCT,CCAACTTTCTTGTACAAAGTGGT -ei ENST00000398165.7
+python satmut_utils call -f1 R1.fq.gz -f2 R2.fq.gz -a5  TACACGACGCTCTTCCGATCT,CAAGTTTGTACAAAAAAGTTGGC -a3 AGATCGGAAGAGCACACGTCT,CCAACTTTCTTGTACAAAGTGGT -ei ENST00000398165.7
 ```

 Or by specifying an Ensembl gene ID:
 ```
-python satmut_utils call -f1 R1.fq.gz -f2 R2.fq.gz -a5 R1_5p_adapters TACACGACGCTCTTCCGATCT,CAAGTTTGTACAAAAAAGTTGGC -a3 AGATCGGAAGAGCACACGTCT,CCAACTTTCTTGTACAAAGTGGT -ei ENSG00000160200.17
+python satmut_utils call -f1 R1.fq.gz -f2 R2.fq.gz -a5  TACACGACGCTCTTCCGATCT,CAAGTTTGTACAAAAAAGTTGGC -a3 AGATCGGAAGAGCACACGTCT,CCAACTTTCTTGTACAAAGTGGT -ei ENSG00000160200.17
 ```

-Note that more than one 5' adapter and more than one 3' adapter are often needed to additionally trim vector sequences (e.g. attB sites) from reads originating from terminal PCR tiles that span the vector-CDS junctions.
+Note that more than one 5' adapter and more than one 3' adapter are often needed to additionally trim vector sequences (e.g. attB sites) from reads of terminal PCR tiles that span the vector-CDS junctions.

 If the Ensembl ID is not in our curated set of primary transcripts from APPRIS, the user must provide their own reference files:
 ```
-python satmut_utils call -f1 R1.fq.gz -f2 R2.fq.gz -a5 R1_5p_adapters TACACGACGCTCTTCCGATCT,CAAGTTTGTACAAAAAAGTTGGC -a3 AGATCGGAAGAGCACACGTCT,CCAACTTTCTTGTACAAAGTGGT -r CBS.fa -g CBS.gtf -gr GRCh38.fa
+python satmut_utils call -f1 R1.fq.gz -f2 R2.fq.gz -a5  TACACGACGCTCTTCCGATCT,CAAGTTTGTACAAAAAAGTTGGC -a3 AGATCGGAAGAGCACACGTCT,CCAACTTTCTTGTACAAAGTGGT -r CBS.fa -g CBS.gtf -gr GRCh38.fa
 ```

-Additional files may be passed, such as a primer and target BED file, and the output directory.
+Additional files may be passed, such as a primer and target BED file, or the output directory.
 ```
-python satmut_utils call -f1 R1.fq.gz -f2 R2.fq.gz -a5 R1_5p_adapters TACACGACGCTCTTCCGATCT,CAAGTTTGTACAAAAAAGTTGGC -a3 AGATCGGAAGAGCACACGTCT,CCAACTTTCTTGTACAAAGTGGT -ei ENST00000398165.7 -t CBS_target.bed -p CBS_primers_coding.bed -o $OUTPUT_DIR
+python satmut_utils call -f1 R1.fq.gz -f2 R2.fq.gz -a5  TACACGACGCTCTTCCGATCT,CAAGTTTGTACAAAAAAGTTGGC -a3 AGATCGGAAGAGCACACGTCT,CCAACTTTCTTGTACAAAGTGGT -ei ENST00000398165.7 -t CBS_target.bed -p CBS_primers_coding.bed -o $OUTPUT_DIR
 ```

 ## call outputs

 The call workflow produces a VCF of candidate variant calls as well as a BED file reporting fragment coverage across the reference.

-The output VCF and its corresponding tab-delimited file contain records for each mismatched base in an MNP, so that quality information for the mismatches can be used for machine learning-based error correction models.
+The output VCF and its corresponding tab-delimited summary.txt file contain records for each mismatched base in an MNP, so that quality information for the mismatches can be used for learning-based error correction.

-A number of useful R functions exist in prototype.summarization_utils.r for parsing and summarizing the *.var.cand.vcf.summary.txt file.
+A number of useful R functions exist in prototype.summarization_utils.r for parsing and summarizing the VCF summary file.
 See the VCF header for column/feature descriptions.

 ## Tests